YeeShin504/linear-algebra/docs/Tutorials/Tutorial.md

 display(A)
 ```

-### From LaTeX
+### From $\rm\LaTeX$

-A key feature of this library is the ability to create a matrix directly from a LaTeX string.
+A key feature of this library is the ability to create a matrix directly from a $\rm\LaTeX$ string.
 This is incredibly useful for copying matrices from online resources or textbooks.

 ```python
 latex_expr = r'\begin{pmatrix} 1 & 2 \\ 3 & 4 \end{pmatrix}'